joaohcf/PAP/README.md

 If you want to test the email system, just put an email account credentials in `website/.env` file.
 Keep in mind that some things may be missing (like the website logo) because this is not deployed in a real server.

+I configured it to use `smtp.gmail.com` as SMTP server.

 Email features:

 - Forget password